Xilinx/xup_aie_training/docs/setup_workshop.md

 * Link to access a pre-configured EC2 instance

-If this is not the case, please contact one of your instructors
+If this is not the case, please contact one of your instructors.

 ### Login into the AWS and starting an F1 instance